bshepherdson/mocha86k/NOTES.md

 change.
 There's a summary of ideas for changes to improve the spec at the bottom.
 Feel free to send a PR if you have changes to suggest!

-This is a prototype design for a 32-bit capable DCPU-16 competitor.
+This is a prototype design for a 32-bit DCPU-16 successor.
 The design is largely inspired by the architecture of the real-world Motorola 68k family.

 It aims to be as familiar as possible to the DCPU-16 in terms of programming model, though there are some important differences.

+## Performance

-Generally the operating speed of the Mocha 86k is 1MHz, 1 million instruction cycles per second.
-Since even simple instructions usually cost 2-4 cycles, the operating rate is something like 250k instructions per second, but that can vary a lot.
+Generally the operating speed of the Mocha 86k is 2MHz, 2 million clock cycles per second.
+Since even modest instructions usually cost 2-6 cycles, the operating rate is something like 500k instructions per second, but that can vary a lot.

 ## High-level Architecture

-Memory address space is a uniform, unsegmented 32-bit space.
+Memory is a uniform, unsegmented 32-bit address space.
 Each address in memory refers to a 16-bit word.
-Note that most machines have a far smaller memory than the 4GW this allows; most in fact have a 24-bit address bus and are limited to 16MW of memory.
+Note that most machines have a far smaller memory than the 4GW this allows.
+Most in-universe, shipping Mocha 86k machines have a 24-bit address bus, and so have 16MW of memory.

 There are 11 32-bit registers, one 16-bit register, and one single bit flag.

-- 8 general-purpose 32-bit registers: `A`, `B`, `C`, `X`, `Y`, `Z`, `I`, `J`.
+- 8 general purpose 32-bit registers: `A`, `B`, `C`, `X`, `Y`, `Z`, `I`, `J`.
 - 32-bit program counter `PC`
 - 32-bit stack pointer `SP`
 - 16-bit interrupt address `IA`